AdelleMcateer/ADS-B-Ground-Station/README.md

 -	FlightAware Pro Stick Plus - FlightAware's USB SDR ADS-B Receiver with a built-in 1090MHz bandpass filter
 -	1090MHz Desk Antenna - a 3dBi ADS-B 1090Mhz SMA Antenna with magnetic base
+- Mini Black HAT Hack3r - added to take more accurate temperature reading from the Sense Hat

 # Integration and how it functions:
 RaspberryPi4 with PiAware installed connected to FlightAware's USB SDR ADS-B Receiver and 1090MHz Desk Antenna picks up ADS-B signals from aircraft in range.